cc-d/PyShared/README.md

 PyShared is a Python utility library providing a collection of functions and constants I've found useful across multiple projects.

+It also has several common aliases I use for typehints and common imports.

 ## Installation

 To incorporate PyShared into your project, use pip for installation: